Updated January 2023

 If so, it makes sense to choose a paralegal degree program.

 Cost relates directly to length of training.
-A short paralegal diploma or certificate program will generally cost much less than a 4-year paralegal degree.
+A short paralegal diploma or certificate program will generally cost much less than a four-year paralegal degree.

 Of course, tuition costs vary among schools.
 And scholarships and other financial aid may be available.